-From February 3 through February 25, voters can request that the Registrar of Voters office mail them a vote-by-mail ballot.
+Until October 27, voters can request that the Registrar of Voters office mail them a vote-by-mail ballot.

-- The application form is available on the back of the sample ballot booklets mailed to all registered voters - Online at our website www.solanocounty.com/elections.
+- Online at our website www.solanocounty.com/elections.
 The application may be downloaded and mailed to the Registrar of Voters or submitted electronically. - Voters may request a vote-by-mail ballot by mailing a hand written request with their name, date of birth, residence address, mailing address if any, and signature to the Registrar of Voters. - A voter can request a ballot via phone call to the Registrar of Voters office.
 Only the registered voter himself or herself may apply for a vote-by-mail ballot.
 The voter will need to provide identifying information including first and last name, date of birth, residence address and mailing address if any.
 A signature will not be required.
 It is a criminal offense for any person other than the voter to request a ballot on behalf of the voter.

-The last day to request a vote-by-mail ballot to be sent via mail is February 25, 2020.
+The last day to request a vote-by-mail ballot to be sent via mail is October 27, 2020.